kyma-project/kyma/tests/serverless-bench/README.md

 ## Running Serverless benchmarks Locally

-This a quick guide to simplify running the function controller benchmarks tests on in a development environment.
+This a quick guide to simplify running the Function Controller benchmarks' tests in a development environment.
 This can be useful in several scenarios.
 For example, benchmarking a new runtime implementation.

 To run the these tests, apply the following steps: